indexdata/foliojs/README.md

 #### async login(tenant, username, password)

 Creates and returns a new `FolioService` object, representing a session in the specified tenant of the service, logged in with the specified credentials (username and password).
 The session object retains the authentication token, and re-uses it for subsequent operations.

+#### resumeSession(tenant, token)

+Creates and returns a new `FolioService` object, representing a session that was previously created a login, indicated by the specified token -- usually a 236-character-long string beginning `eyJhbGci`.
+This is arguably a rather rude thing to do, but can sometimes be invaluable for recovering from certain kinds of problem.

 ### class `FolioSession`